“A rolling singletrack ride with a few short climbs.

 A left turn heads back to the parking lot on the Reservior Parking Connector

-, retracing the trail used at the beginning of the trail.
+, retracing the trail used at the beginning of the ride.